byu-cpe/Maeser/sphinx-docs/development/discord.md

 ## Using Discord ##
 To use the discord app, you may begin a DM with the bot after it has been set up.
-- `!start` to begina new conversation at any time, in any course
+- `!start` to begin a new conversation at any time, in any course
 - `!end` to end a conversation
 - Type in a course code from any set up courses.
 If the course you type is unavailable, it will give you a list of courses.
 As of right now, you must retype `!start` if the course is unavailable to begin a conversation with an available course.